happythenewsad/yesJS/README.md

 Summary:
 ===
 I am implementing the New York Times' "slider" panel to practice my JavaScript.
-The id of the slider on NYTimes.com is "upNext".
+The CSS id of the slider on NYTimes.com is "upNext," if you want to compare with their code.